Crown Rash Guards

 When I started training jiu-jitsu in San Diego, the gym I went to asked students to shower and change before every class they attended.
 This was to prevent any infections between training partners.

-I was a college student on summer vacation at the time, so I was training all day.
+I was a college student on vacation at the time, so I was training all day.
 This forced me to buy three rash guards to keep up with how much I was using them, despite doing laundry every single day.

 That was expensive...